craigmckeachie/handsonreact.com/docs/labs/ts/13-MoreComponentCommunication.md

 ## Objectives

-- [ ] In a child compoonent, accept a function as a prop and invoke it
+- [ ] In a child component, accept a function as a prop and invoke it
 - [ ] In a parent component, implement a function and pass it as a prop to a child component

 ## Steps